SquareBracketAssociates/UpdatedPharoByExample/README.md

     and helps with viewing GitHub-generated diffs.
     However, due to Pillar limitations, ordered and unordered list elements must be on a single line to be correctly parsed.
 Those can be left un-wrapped.
+* Only *one* space between sentences.
+* Avoid periods in section titles.
+(For example, this section is titled "Style Guide" and not "Style Guide.")

 ## Latest Builds